 It is advisable to always book tickets well in advance, especially during peak season.

 Information on the Ferry Routes Between Spain and Morocco

 Tarifa to Tangier City

 The southernmost tip of Spain, Tarifa has regular daily ferries to Tangier City and is the most efficient port to reach Morocco from Spain.
-Arrival in Morocco is at the port in Tangier City so there is no additional travel to reach the centre.
+Arrival in Morocco is at the port in Tangier City, so there is no additional travel to reach the center.